lonebono/CSNETWK/README.md

 # CSNETWK

 1. Clone this repo into your project folder
-2. In root/ (root/main/ is wrong), compile using 'javac -d . main/*.java main/handlers/*.java main/utils/*.java main/data/*.java'
+2. In root/ (root/main/ is wrong), compile using `javac -d . main/*.java main/handlers/*.java main/utils/*.java main/data/*.java`
-3. In root/, run using 'java main.Main'
+3. In root/, run using `java main.Main`

 CREATE BRACHES WHEN WORKING ON YOUR FEATURE THEN MERGE INTO MAIN BRANCH!! (if needed lmao)